IKairuu/Itsuki-Bot/README.md

 # 📚Itsuki-Bot
-Itsuki Nakano Study Bot - Your personal study partner with the voice and attitude of Itsuki Nakano from The Quintessential Quintuplets!
+Itsuki Nakano Discord Study Bot - Your personal study partner with the voice and attitude of Itsuki Nakano from The Quintessential Quintuplets!
 She’s flustered, stubborn, and surprisingly reliable.
 Whether you're reviewing, taking a quiz, or asking for help, she’s always ready with a tsundere comment to keep you motivated.

 ---
 # 🛠️Built With